gdubicki/dynamotd/README.md

 go test -v tests/*
 ```

-Optional, but recommended: use [pre-commit](https://pre-commit.com) and install use apps.
+Optional, but recommended: use [pre-commit](https://pre-commit.com) and install the apps used by our config.

 ## TODO